Skip to Main Content Skip to Footer Content

 How to Spray for Pests Before Special Events

-A group of people sitting around a table
+A group of people sitting around a table.

 Planning an outdoor event can be exciting and fun.
 Unfortunately, an outdoor celebration may also have you dealing with uninvited guests, like mosquitoes and ticks.
-Careful pest control spraying will help keep ticks and mosquitoes from hijacking your outdoor events and ensure that the only guests eating at your event are the ones you invited.
+Careful special event pest control spraying will help keep ticks and mosquitoes from hijacking your outdoor events and ensure that the only guests eating at your event are the ones you invited.

 Mosquitoes can put a damper on any party.
 When guests spend more time swatting pests to avoid getting bitten than enjoying themselves, it’s a problem.
 And the itchy red bumps are not even the worst part of dealing with mosquitoes, ticks, and no-see-ums.
 Some people are highly allergic to insect bites, and many bloodsucking pests carry pathogens and diseases like West Nile Virus, malaria, and Zika.
 So, special event pest control is important not only for your guests’ comfort but for their safety as well.